Eldazare/Showcase-LunarByte/Readme.md

 **Additional notes on infrastructure used:**<br/>
 Projects utilized mostly Zenject and LunarByte MVVM (Model-ViewModel-View) infrastructure.<br/>
-Notes on Configurations:<br/>
-Game configurations are run first.
+Game configurations: Are run first.
 They mostly include Type bindings (pools, settings, etc.).<br/>
-Model Configurations are Model initialization scripts.<br/>
+Model Configurations: Are run second.
+They can be thought as corresponding Model initialization scripts.<br/>
-View Configurations configure events and Model Property changes to View Methods (Model -> ViewModel-> View).<br/>
+View Configurations: Are run last.
+They configure events and bind Model Property changes to View Methods (Model -> ViewModel-> View).<br/>

 **Content apart from game files:**<br/>
 -Dynamic Content, extension to LunarByte MVVM model to include Dynamic Content (multimple similar models bound to multiple similiar views), of which Unity-side implementation is available in the folders.<br/>